The Ultimate Guide to Home Inspection Before Buying

 • Major Repairs: Structural damage, roof leaks, or HVAC issues may require immediate attention and significant investment.

-• Safety Hazards: Electrical problems, gas leaks, or mold growth are critical issues that need resolution before moving in.
+• Safety Hazards: Electrical problems, gas leaks, high radon levels, or mold growth are critical issues that need resolution before moving in.

 • Minor Repairs: Cosmetic flaws or routine maintenance tasks are less urgent and may not impact your decision to buy.